Nootaku/kivy_playground/galaxy/README.md

 The condition to be cleaned is that the `tile_index_y` is smaller than the `current_loop_y`.

+## Step 5 - The ship

+Creating the ship is simple: a `Triangle` that is being updated to screen height and width.

+### Detection of collisions

 ## Kivy internal methods

 ### on_parent()